PointCloudLibrary/pcl/doc/tutorials/content/ensenso_cameras.rst

   ENSENSO_ABI_DIR     /opt/ensenso_test/development/c

-You can deactivate building the Ensenso support by setting ``BUILD_ENSENSO`` to false.
+You can deactivate building the Ensenso support by setting ``WITH_ENSENSO`` to false.
 Compile and install PCL.

 Using the example